r-jain/Python-Data-Science-and-Machine-Learning-Bootcamp/README.md

 ## Synopsis

-This project contains implementations for Python-Data-Science-and-Machine-Learning-Bootcamp at Udemy - https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/learn/v4/content
+This project contains implementations for Python-Data-Science-and-Machine-Learning-Bootcamp at Udemy - https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/
 All the implementations are in Python -

+## Implementations -
+Each section has a reference project by instructor along with a project exercise.
+Project exercise solution templates are also provided by instructor.
+Following implementations are covered.

 `NumPy`
 `Pandas`
 `Matplotlib`
 `Seaborn`
 `Plotly`
 `cufflinks`

+- NumPy for Numerical Data
+- Pandas for Data Analysis
+- Matplotlib for Python Plotting
+- Seaborn for statistical plots
+- Plotly for interactive dynamic visualizations

 `Scikit-Learn`
 `Spark`
 `Tensorflow`
 `ContribLearn`

-## Implementations - Each section has a refrence project by instructor along with a project exercise.
-Project exercise solution templates are also provided by instructor.
-Following implementations are covered.

 - Logistic Regression
 - K Nearest Neighbours